cthoyt/cthoyt.github.io/_posts/2021/2021-08-28-biolookup-docker.md

 current state of the image is.
 Because of the `-e PGDATA=...`, it also tracks the new data added.
 For the Biolookup Service, the image has gone from about 300mb to almost 40gb, so be patient.
-I went and made breakfast while this was happening and it was done by the time I came back.
+I went and made breakfast while this was happening, and it was done by the time I came back.
 For reference, it was a saturday morning American breakfast.

 ```shell